joxad/generator-android-template/README.md

 # generator-android-template [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url] [![Coverage percentage][coveralls-image]][coveralls-url]
 > Create a new app from scratch and add components to it

+# Version : 0.7.0

+This project was created in order to generate the different classes used by my other library (https://github.com/joxad/easydatabinding)  using yeoman generator :

+In order to make databinding working, we need to create
+- a xml layout with <layout> <data></data> ... </layout>
+- a activity/fragment class
+- a vm associated to this activity/fragment

+The generator is here to help developers do it faster :)

 ## Installation

 First, install [Yeoman](http://yeoman.io) and generator-android-template using [npm](https://www.npmjs.com/) (we assume you have pre-installed [node.js](https://nodejs.org/)).